Willard N. Jones

 Willard N. Jones (1869–?) was a civil engineer and timber dealer in the U.S. state of Oregon.
 He served as a Republican in the Oregon Legislative Assembly in 1903, and was convicted of fraud in 1906.

-Jones was born in Pennsylvania in 1869 and educated at Alfred University.
+Jones was born in Pennsylvania in the year 1869 and educated at Alfred University.
 He moved west in 1887 and became a civil engineer, spending time in Minnesota, Montana, and British Columbia.
 He moved to Portland in 1891, where he worked as a timber salesman.
 He partnered with Stephen A. Douglas Puter, who was later known as the "Oregon land fraud king."